applejag/Newtonsoft.Json-for-Unity.Converters/README.md

 ### Newtonsoft.Json packages

 This package requires the `Newtonsoft.Json.dll` file to be present in your project.
+So it **does not have to be used with my `jillejr.newtonsoft.json-for-unity` package!** I recognize that there are too many Newtonsoft.Json forks and variants out there in the Unity eco-system.

-This DLL can come from any of the following:
+This package can be combined with any of the following:

 - My own fork of JamesNK's original Newtonsoft.Json repo:
   [jilleJr/Newtonsoft.Json-for-Unity](https://github.com/jilleJr/Newtonsoft.Json-for-Unity)